Wrongful Death Complaint

 5.3 As a direct and proximate result of Defendant’s negligence, Decedent sustained catastrophic injuries leading to death on [DATE].

-5.4 At all relevant times, Decedent exercised due care and was free of contributory fault greater than the fault of Defendant.
+5.4 At all relevant times, Decedent exercised due care and was free of fault.
+Any fault proven against Decedent reduces recovery proportionately under Alaska's pure-comparative-fault system but does not create a percentage bar.

 5.5 Plaintiff has complied with any pre-suit notice or administrative requirements applicable to this claim.